• Statistics

 Overall response rate: 81.3%

 Ratio between the number of students for whom a questionnaire was completed and the total number of eligible students.
-This weighted overall rate accounts for all components of nonresponse at the school board, school, teacher and student levels.
+This weighted overall rate accounts for all components of nonresponse related to school boards, schools, teachers, and students.

-Survey promotion activities and the mobilization of partners and their networks largely contributed to these excellent collection results.
+Survey promotion activities and the mobilization of our partners and their networks largely contributed to these excellent results.

 2017

-Among the children for whom a questionnaire was filled out, 1,963 were SHSMLDs (2.4%).
-Given that these children were excluded from the results in the publications of the Institut de la statistique du Québec, the analyses include 81,372 children.
+83,335 questionnaires.
+Among the children for whom a questionnaire was completed, 1,963 were SHSMLDs (2.4%).
+Since these children are excluded from the results in the Institut de la statistique du Québec’s publications, the analyses cover 81,372 children.

 2012

+64,989 questionnaires.
 Among the children for whom a questionnaire was completed, 1,902 were SHSMLDs (2.9%).
-Since these children are excluded from the results of ISQ publications, the analyses concern 63,087 children.
+Since these children are excluded from the results in the Institut de la statistique du Québec’s publications, the analyses cover 63,087 children.

 Proportion of computerized and paper questionnaires